gunasekar0004/M1_projectGoal_-APP-UTIL-GAME-/1_Requirements/requirement.md

-weakness: They have to remember their date and time opportunity:Even one date of day we can access all message Thread:It can be deleted and modified
+weakness: They have to remember their date and time opportunity:Even one date of day we can access all message Thread:It can be deleted and modified what : To make the personal diary in a easy way when : It can be access it any time
+where: IT can be record any where
+who: Every user can access it
+why: Digitally store data and save time and cost effective how:It can be installed in applications